Diocletianic Persecution: After Galerius's edict of toleration

 When Maximinus received notice that Constantine had succeeded in his campaign against Maxentius, he issued a new letter restoring Christians their former liberties.
 The text of this letter, which is preserved in Eusebius's Historia Ecclesiastica, however, suggests that the initiative was Maximinus's alone, and not that of Constantine or Licinius.
-It is also the only passage in the ancient sources providing Maximinus's rationale for his actions, without the hostility of Lactantius and Eusebius.
+It is also the only passage in the ancient sources providing Maximinus's rationale for his actions without the hostility of Lactantius and Eusebius.
 Maximinus states that he supported Diocletian and Galerius's early legislation but, upon being made Caesar, came to realize the drain such policies would have on his labor force, and began to employ persuasion without coercion.
-He goes on to assert that he resisted petitions from Nicomedians to forbid Christians from their city (an event Eusebius does not otherwise record), and that when he accepted the demands of deputations from other cities he was only following imperial custom.
+He goes on to assert that he resisted petitions from Nicomedians to forbid Christians from their city (an event that Eusebius does not otherwise record) and that when he accepted the demands of deputations from other cities, he was only following imperial custom.
 Maximinus concludes his letter by referencing the letter he wrote after Galerius's edict, asking that his subordinates be lenient.
 He does not refer to his early letters, which encouraged avid persecution.

 In the early spring of 313, as Licinius advanced against Maximinus, the latter resorted to savagery in his dealings with his own citizens, and his Christians in particular.
 In May 313, Maximinus issued one more edict of toleration, hoping to persuade Licinius to stop advancing, and win more public support.
 For the first time, Maximinus issued a law which offered comprehensive toleration and the means to effectively secure it.
 As in his earlier letter, Maximinus is apologetic but one-sided.
 Maximinus absolves himself for all the failings of his policy, locating fault with local judges and enforcers instead.
 He frames the new universal toleration as a means of removing all ambiguity and extortion.
 Maximinus then declares full freedom of religious practice, encourages Christians to rebuild their churches, and pledges to restore Christian property lost in the persecution.
 The edict changed little: Licinius defeated Maximinus at the Battle of Tzirallum on 30 April 313; the now-powerless Maximinus committed suicide at Tarsus in the summer of 313.
 On 13 June, Licinius published the Edict of Milan in Nicomedia.